openware/opendax/README.md

 # OpenDAX

 OpenDAX is an open-source cloud-native multi-service platform for building your Blockchain/FinTech digital assets, cryptocurrency and security tokens exchange.
-You can get FREE license access to a starter React-powered frontend UI for OpenDAX at [openware.com](https://www.openware.com/)
+You can get free license access to a starter React-powered frontend UI for OpenDAX at [openware.com](https://www.openware.com/)

 ## Getting started with OpenDAX

-### 1. Get your License key
+### 1. Get your License Key

-Register a free user account at [openware.com](https://www.openware.com/) to get your license key for a domain name you control.
+Register a free user account at [openware.com](https://www.openware.com/) to get your OpenDAX license key for a domain name you control.
 Save the domain and license key string.

 ### 2. Get a VM